Zarif207/cropzen-client/README.md

 4. Once accepted, the crop’s available quantity automatically decreases.
 5. Both parties can track interactions in “My Posts” and “My Interests” sections.

----

-## 🧩 Developer Notes

-- Built with a modular folder structure for scalability.
-- Uses reusable React components for crops, tables, and modals.
-- Backend API endpoints handle CRUD operations and real-time updates efficiently.
-- 404 Not Found page is isolated from the main layout to prevent navbar/footer display.
-- Clean, consistent UI design with professional Tailwind styling.

----

-© 2025 **Cropzen** — Empowering Farmers, Connecting Markets.